cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 This assumption is restricted to `Proposal` messages, broadcast by proposers.

-`PRECISION` and `MSGDELAY` are consensus parameters, shared by all validators, that define whether the timestamp of a block is acceptable.
+`PRECISION` and `MSGDELAY` are consensus parameters, shared by all validators, that define whether the timestamp of a block is acceptable, according with the introduced `timely` predicate.

-Let `t` be the time, read from its local clock, at which a validator receives, for the first time, a proposal with timestamp `ts`:
+In short, let `proposalReceiveTime` be the time, read from its local clock, at which a validator receives a proposal for a `block` with timestamp `block.time`.

-- **[Time-Validity]** The proposed timestamp `ts` received at local time `t` is accepted if it satisfies the **timely** predicate:
+The proposed timestamp `block.time` can be accepted if

-	> `ts - PRECISION <= t <= ts + MSGDELAY + PRECISION`
+    block.time - PRECISION <= proposalReceiveTime <= block.time + MSGDELAY + PRECISION

-The left inequality of the *timely* predicate establishes that proposed timestamps should be in the past, when adjusted by the clocks `PRECISION`.
-The right inequality of the *timely* predicate establishes that proposed timestamps should not be too much in the past, more precisely, not more than `MSGDELAY` in the past, when adjusted by the clocks `PRECISION`.

-A more detailed and formalized description is available in the [System Model and Properties][sysmodel] document
+A more detailed and formalized description of the `timely` predicate is available in the [System Model and Properties][sysmodel] document.

 ## Implementation